horkavlna/synergykit-sdk-android/README.md

 - Notifications
 - Sign In
 - Sign Up support for integration third party applications (Facebook, Google, Twitter, Github, LinkedIn, etc.)

+How to use it?
+1. Open Android Studio
+2. Import project with destination folder SampleApp
+3. That's all.
+Project uses Gradle.

 ## SynergyKIT Android SDK
 Version 0.0.2: